VDARE: History

+New York Attorney General investigation

 In February 2020, the VDARE Foundation purchased the Samuel Taylor Suit Cottage (also known as the Berkeley Castle or Berkeley Springs Castle), a Medieval-style castle located on a hill above Berkeley Springs, in the Eastern Panhandle of West Virginia, for $1.4 million.
+New York Attorney General (NYAG) Letitia James alleged that VDARE had violated New York law by misusing non-profit resources while residing on the castle grounds since March 2020.
+VDARE Foundation is registered in New York and thus subject to New York regulation.

+In March 2024, a New York state judge found the VDARE Foundation in civil contempt for failing to turn over evidence related to the investigation.
+The organization was required to pay a $250-per-day fine until it complied with a subpoena issued by the NYAG in 2022.
+In July, it was announced that VDARE would be suspending operations, with Brimelow resigning as president of the VDARE Foundation.
+A spokesperson for the attorney general's office said that the website's closure would not affect their investigation.

+In September 2025, New York sued the VDARE foundation and its owners, alleging the non-profit was operated for the benefit of its owners Peter and Lydia Brimelow.
+Saying her office would "shut down this fraudulent organization", the state attorney general alleged, "The Brimelows used VDARE like their personal piggy bank, draining millions in charitable assets to enrich themselves."

 Hate speech and white nationalism

 Designation as a hate website

 The Southern Poverty Law Center (SPLC), which tracks extremist groups in the United States, wrote that VDARE was "once a relatively mainstream anti-immigration page" but had become "a meeting place for many on the radical right" by 2003.
 The SPLC describes VDARE as "an anti-immigration hate website" which "regularly publishes articles by prominent white nationalists, race scientists and anti-Semites".
 The SPLC cited examples such as a column concerning immigration from Mexico that warned of a "Mexican invasion" where "high teenage birthrates, poverty, ignorance and disease will be what remains", and an essay complaining how the U.S. government encourages "the garbage of Africa" to come to the United States.

 The SPLC has described VDARE's contributor list as "a Rolodex of the most prominent pseudo-intellectual racists and anti-Semites.
 They include people such as Jared Taylor and Kevin MacDonald.
 Taylor (who Brimelow acknowledges is a "white nationalist") once wrote that black people are incapable of sustaining any kind of civilization, while MacDonald is a retired professor who wrote a trilogy claiming that Jews are genetically driven to undermine the Christian societies they live in.
-Another (former contributor), Sam Francis, was the editor of a newspaper published by the Council of Conservative Citizens, a white supremacist group.
+Another former contributor, Sam Francis, was the editor of a newspaper published by the Council of Conservative Citizens, a white supremacist group.
 Francis died in 2005.

-The Anti-Defamation League (ADL) similarly concludes that "VDARE posts, promotes, and archives the work of racists, anti-immigrant figures, and anti-Semites".
+The Anti-Defamation League (ADL) similarly concluded that "VDARE posts, promotes, and archives the work of racists, anti-immigrant figures, and anti-Semites".